 Today you’re unlikely to find any of these original looms in America anymore.
 In the 1950’s American jean manufacturers such as Levis switched to the projectile loom, a faster and more efficient process for the manufacturer.
 A faster process, but one which ultimately gave the consumer a lower quality product.
 Japan, hot on the heels of American fashions, quickly snapped up all of the original looms available.
 Today, Japanese selvedge is the denim gold standard.
 This is also why our Renhsen X Coggles denim is made in Japan, and being produced by some of the most skilled denim producers available.

-It’s worth noting that mass-produced denim weighs on average between nine and eleven ounces per yard whereas selvedge generally weighs thirteen ounces to the yard.
-As you can see, the denim produced by the traditional looms are much heavier and can even have up to twice the amount of fabric in some cases.
+It’s worth noting that mass-produced denim weighs on average between nine and eleven ounces per yard whereas selvedge generally weighs thirteen ounces per yard.
+As you can see, the denim produced by the traditional looms is much heavier and can even have up to twice the amount of fabric in some cases.
 The heavier denim means the jeans last longer and are much more durable.
-No pair of real selvedge jeans are ever the same, each pair inheriting the natural creases produced by the wearer and aging naturally over time.
-Although seemingly expensive in comparison to other denim available on the high street, a good pair of selvedge jeans will last years and into decades, providing true value for your hard earned cash and classic style that will never go out of fashion.
+No pair of real selvedge jeans are ever the same, each pair inheriting the natural creases produced by the wearer and ageing naturally over time.
+Although seemingly expensive in comparison to other denim available on the high street, a good pair of selvedge jeans will last years and into decades, providing true value for your hard-earned cash and a classic style that will never go out of fashion.